WATER QUALITY FAQS

 - The tap water provided by New Jersey American Water meets or exceeds all federal and state drinking water standards set for public health.
 While some home treatment devices can remove chlorine and taste/odor constituents, home treatment devices rarely improve the safety of the water to any significant degree.
 Home treatment devices require regular service.
 When homeowners do not maintain the home treatment devises as recommended by the manufacturer, it reduces the effectiveness of these devices and possibly results in lower quality water.
 Before purchasing a home water treatment unit, consider local water quality, cost and maintenance of the unit, product performance and certifications to make sure the unit will meet your needs.

-25. Why are their aerators on home water faucets?
+25. Why are there aerators on home water faucets?

 - When mixed with water, tiny air bubbles from the aerator prevent the water from splashing too much.
 Because the water flow is less, often half the regular flow, aerators also help to conserve water.